-The Emergency Management, Interagency Communications, Emergency Services, Sheriff, Animal Control, Medical Examiner, Social Services, Youth Services, & Court Services departments include funds to meet this goal.
+The Emergency Management, Interagency Communications, Emergency Services, Sheriff, Animal Control, Medical Examiner, Social Services, Youth Services, and Court Services departments include funds to meet this goal.
 It will be accomplished by:

-- a) Meeting the law enforcement needs of the unincorporated areas of the County, as well as several municipalities, through the Sheriff's Department which patrols, investigates crime, executes court orders, serves papers and eviction notices, and collects judgements. - b) Conducting medical examinations and autopsies of deaths, as specified by State Law. - Providing School Liaison officers in middle and high schools in the unincorporated areas of the County. - d) Aiding the community before, during, and after disasters. - e) Meeting space needs for detention facilities for the adult and youth populations of the County. - f) Providing adequate facilities for the State-administered Court system. - g) Providing responsive and professional fire protection to unincorporated areas of the County. - h) Providing assistance related to animal control through picking up strays, unwanted, sick or injured animals, and dangerous and aggressive animals. - i) Providing safe, humane housing for strays, abandoned, abused, and impounded animals, as well as providing euthanasia for unadoptable animals. - j) Enforcing state and local laws concerning animals, and investigating animal bites and reports of animal cruelty. - k) Providing child welfare programs including Child Protective Services, foster care, and adoptions. - I) Providing special financial support to endeavors of the state administered District Attorney's office.
+- a) Meeting the law enforcement needs of the unincorporated areas of the County, as well as several municipalities, through the Sheriff's Office which patrols, investigates crime, executes court orders, serves papers and eviction notices, and collects judgments. - b) Conducting medical examinations and autopsies of deaths, as specified by State Law. - c) Providing School Resource Officers in middle and high schools in the unincorporated areas of the County. - d) Aiding the community before, during, and after disasters. - e) Meeting space needs for detention facilities for the County. - f) Providing adequate facilities for the State-administered Court system. - g) Providing responsive and professional fire protection to unincorporated areas of the County. - h) Providing assistance related to animal control through picking up strays, unwanted, sick or injured animals, and dangerous and aggressive animals. - i) Providing safe, humane housing for strays, abandoned, abused, and impounded animals, as well as providing euthanasia for unadoptable animals. - j) Enforcing state and local laws concerning animals, and investigating animal bites and reports of animal cruelty. - k) Providing child welfare programs including Child Protective Services, foster care, and adoptions. - I) Providing special financial support to endeavors of the state administered District Attorney's office.